 Cannabis And The Military

-The need for acceptance and decriminalization of Cannabis or even to shop delta 8 Vape Cartridge is time overdue.
-Yet, despite its gaining ground, the military is adamant and continues to maintain a zero-tolerance on Cannabis Hundreds of uniformed and dedicated soldiers are fired each year after failing random drug tests.
+The need to accept and decriminalize Cannabis or even to shop delta 8 Vape Cartridge is time overdue.
+Yet, despite its gaining ground, the military is adamant.
+It continues to maintain a zero-tolerance on Cannabis Hundreds of uniformed and dedicated soldiers are fired each year after failing random drug tests.

 The government classifies marijuana as a restricted substance, and there’s a low possibility of this changing in the nearest future.
 This is unsurprising; however, switching to a more measured reaction to marijuana use is a better option for military leaders than zero-tolerance as times demand so.